 The term ‘methodology’ has been defined by researchers as:

-These systems (or paradigms) are regarded as the worldviews or the philosophical underpinning of a piece of research, also referred to as the research methodology.
+These systems are regarded as the worldview or the philosophical underpinning of a piece of research, also referred to as the research methodology.

 Some research methodologies

 Research in various disciplines can be generally situated in an intellectual or philosophical tradition such as positivism, interpretivism or constructivism and pragmatism (Punch 2013).

 Let’s look at some examples of these systems or philosophies and see how they connect to the research approaches adopted.

 Positivism is a philosophical ideology that adheres to the ‘factual’ knowledge gained through measurements and observation.
 It promotes the idea that:

 ‘Scientific knowledge is derived from the accumulation of data obtained theory-free and value-free from observation.
 This suggests that anything that cannot be observed and thus in some way measured (that is quantified), is of little or no importance’ (Swann and Pratt 2004: 208).

 Interpretivism and constructivism are related philosophical ideologies that promote the idea that people are deliberate and creative in their actions and actively construct their social world.